sunnyyang27/tftstats/README.md

 ### Home
 ss
 You will see a list of your last 10 games.
-Each game will show your final placement and your final team comp, along with each champion's items.
+Each game will show your final placement, final team comp, team traits, and each champion's items.
 To view more information about a game, you can tap anywhere on the game's row (ss).
 Then you will see the items you got from armory, carousel, and pve.
 You can also see the progression of gold, health, level, and placements. ss

 ### Gold, Health, Level, and Placement